 – Peter Meyers, author of Breaking the Page

 “I am in this exotic and uncanny fake world of sun and games, I share Luc’s fascination, and I hate that it’s over.”

 – De Revisor

 Lotus is a meditative novella enriched with sound, color and animation.
 This story can only be read in the specially developed, acclaimed application for iPhone and iPad.
-The first two chapters are free.

 The young programmer Luc Numan takes a journey through the night, encounters a supporting cast of varying plumage, learns a lesson from it all.
 But that’s ten years ago.
 Now, two game makers immerse themselves in his experiences, and you, the reader, go with them.